 Full disclosure: At UENI, we build websites for small businesses.
 That means we’ve spent a lot of time thinking about two things – what makes a great business website and how to build the best websites for small business owners.

-That said, because we builds website for our clients, rather than offering them the ability to create their own DIY websites, we're offering something that's a decidedly different flavour from Wix and the other companies described below.
+That said, because we build websites for our clients, rather than offering them the ability to create their own DIY websites, we’re offering something that’s a decidedly different flavour from Wix and the other companies described below.
 Not better, not worse, just different.

-When you think of other DIY-oriented website builders like Wix, odds are you're going to wind up with the two other big players in the industry: Weebly and Squarespace.
-If you think a little bit more, you'll probably remember that WordPress isn't just an incredibly common Content Management System (or CMS), but they also offer a full-fledged website builder as well.
+When you think of other DIY-oriented website builders like Wix, odds are you’re going to wind up with the two other big players in the industry: Weebly and Squarespace.
+If you think a little bit more, you’ll probably remember that WordPress isn’t just a ubiquitous Content Management System (or CMS), but they also offer a full-fledged website builder as well.

 Between these three Wix alternatives and Wix itself, you’re entirely likely to find something that will work for you, no matter if you want to dive in and write your own HTML or the thought of coding even one line makes you break out in a cold sweat.
 That’s not to say all four are the same, mind, because some are certainly more suited for certain layouts and tasks than others, but each of them will allow you to build yourself a website for personal or professional use.

-If Wix's success can be attributed to just how easy it is to build a website, then Wordpress's advantages lie in just how powerful and flexible it can be for people willing to get their hands dirty.
-If you don't mind diving into plugins or editing Cascading Style Sheets (also known as CSS, this is how web designers alter the appearance of a website), WordPress can do nearly anything you want.
-The code is Open Source, a big plus for folks of the programming persuasion, and the fact that WordPress powers so many websites means that there is an abundance of educational information available for those willing to put the time into learning.
+If Wix’s success can be attributed to just how easy it is to build a website, then WordPress’s advantages lie in just how powerful and flexible it can be for people willing to get their hands dirty.
+WordPress can do nearly anything you want if you don’t mind diving into plugins or editing Cascading Style Sheets (also known as CSS, this is how web designers alter the appearance of a website).
+The code is Open Source, a big plus for folks of the programming persuasion.
+WordPress powers so many websites means that there is an abundance of educational information available for those willing to put the time into learning.

-For users who prefer to let the service do the work for them, the biggest difference between WordPress and Wix is that WordPress is, at it's heart, a platform focused around blogging and more news- or information-related content.
-If you're looking to build a blog, or a website that primarily focuses on written content, WordPress can be a staggeringly useful website builder.
-If you're looking for a tool to do the heavy lifting when it comes building a more visual-oriented site, it may not be for you, especially if you're not inclined to write your own code.
+For users who prefer to let the service do the work for them, the biggest difference between WordPress and Wix is that WordPress is, at its heart, a platform focused on blogging and more news- or information-related content.
+WordPress can be a staggeringly useful website builder if you’re looking to build a blog or a website that primarily focuses on written content.
+If you’re looking for a tool to do the heavy lifting when it comes to building a more visual-oriented site, it may not be for you, especially if you’re not inclined to write your own code.

 So, in summary, while WordPress is a powerful, flexible website builder, Wix has the edge when it comes to support (since it isn’t Open Source like WordPress, Wix’s customer service team has a much more manageable scope regarding what can and can’t go wrong with your web page) and ease of use, especially if you’re not a technically-inclined person.
 That said, if you’re going to be doing a lot of blogging or other longer-form written content, WordPress is something you’ll definitely want to consider.